you've never been to Southern Decadence, you have an

 good way to end up in central lock-up, and people who are

 arrested sit in jail until the courts re-open after Labor Day.

-It will cost you about $200.
+It will cost you at least $200.
 And it's not polite.

 Listen to your body.
 Get in line before you really have to go.

 By the time you're crossing your legs, you might be at the

 During Southern Decadence weekend, you're guaranteed to get an eyeful of great costumes and fabulous bodies.
 Officially, public nudity is not allowed and there are obscenity laws on the books.
 Better

 judgment should be the rule of the day.

 Decadence is a BIG non-stop party.
 People drink and are having a good